roknicmilos/rokis-portfolio/README.md

 # Roki's Corner

-**Roki's Corner** is a portfolio generation web application built with Django.
-It allows users to create and manage their portfolio pages, which can be downloaded as CVs in PDF format.
+**Roki's Corner** is a web application built with Django that enables users to create, customize, and manage their portfolio pages.
+Users can easily generate and download their portfolios as CVs in PDF format, providing a convenient way to showcase their professional experience and skills.

 ## Getting Started